top of page

 A line that goes on forever in both directions.

-A part of a line with one starting point and extending infinitely in one direction.
+A part of a line with one endpoint, extending infinitely in one direction.

 The Correct Answer Is: